Ruskin High School (Kansas City, Missouri)

 Ruskin High School is located in the southern part of Kansas City, Missouri, United States and is within the Hickman Mills C-1 School District.
 Ruskin High School's sports teams are called the Golden Eagles.

+History

 Ruskin High School had its first graduating class in 1930.

 In August 2010, former Hickman Mills students merged with the Ruskin student body and became the Ruskin Academy of Engineering.